timelyart/Kairos/README.md

 ```
 python main.py example.yaml
 ```
-**_TIP 1: Run Kairos periodically.
+**_TIP: Run Kairos periodically using s scheduler.
 Use a separate file for each interval you wish to run, e.g. weekly.yaml, daily.yaml and 4hourly.yaml._**

-**_TIP 2: If all you want to do is 'refresh' existing alerts, run a yaml with no watchlist defined._**

-## Defining TradingView alerts
+## Defining TradingView alerts ##
 Use the [example.yaml](tv/_example.yaml) as a base for your own [yaml](https://en.wikipedia.org/wiki/YAML) file.
 NOTE: all values are case sensitive and should be exactly the same as when you manually create an alert.